-- 3.1 Skills check-off is mandatory. - 3.2 A deadline for check-off of a particular skill will be determined by the course faculty.
+3.1 Skills check-off is mandatory.

+- 3.2 A deadline for check-off of a particular skill will be determined by the course faculty.
 If the student does not perform a check-off by the designated deadline, an "unsatisfactory" will be recorded. - a.
-If the student is unsuccessful on the first attempt at skill check-off, the student will receive an 'in progress' clinical rating (see clinical evaluation definitions).
-Practice with a faculty member or assigned nursing tutor is recommended.

-- b.
-If the second attempt is unsuccessful, the student will again receive an 'in progress' rating.
-Practice with a faculty member is required.
-The student may choose a different faculty member for the third attempt if he/she desires to do so. - c.
-If the third attempt is unsuccessful, an "unsatisfactory" is recorded and communicated to the instructor.
-A student must still satisfactorily perform the required skill by an assigned deadline or an "unsatisfactory" is recorded for each subsequent clinical day. - a.
-Further repetition of an 'in progress' rating for skill check-off will result in an "unsatisfactory" clinical day. - 3.3 It is the student's responsibility to schedule his/her check-off attempt(s) with the skills lab instructor prior to the deadline. - 3.4 A student must notify the skills lab faculty prior to the scheduled skill check-off if he/she is unable to attend or that check-off will be recorded as an unsuccessful attempt.
+If the student is unsuccessful on the first attempt at skill check-off, the student will receive an 'needs improvement' clinical rating (see clinical evaluation definitions).
+Practice with a faculty member or assigned nursing tutor is required. - b.
+If the second attempt is unsuccessful, an "unsatisfactory" is recorded and communicated to the instructor.
+A student must still satisfactorily perform the required skill by an assigned deadline or an "unsatisfactory" is recorded for each subsequent clinical day. - Further repetition of a 'needs improvement' rating for skill check-off will result in an "unsatisfactory" clinical day. - 3.3 It is the student's responsibility to schedule his/her check-off attempt(s) with the skills lab instructor prior to the deadline. - 3.4 A student must notify the skills lab faculty prior to the scheduled skill check-off if he/she is unable to attend or that check-off will be recorded as an unsuccessful attempt.